HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 {{ figure_markup(
   image="picture-feature-usage.png",
   caption="`<picture>` feature usage.",
-  description="A bar chart showing the percent of pages which use the `media` and `type` attributes on `source` elements, in conjunction with the `picture` element. `media` is used with 48% of `picture` elements on mobile, and just over 44% on desktop. `type` is used with 37% of `picture` elements on mobile, and close to 39% of `picture` elements on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=1613173002&format=interactive", sheets_gid="2031063502", sql_file="picture_switching.sql"
+  description="A bar chart showing the percent of pages which use the `media` and `type` attributes on `source` elements, in conjunction with the `picture` element. `media` is used with 48.1% of `picture` elements on mobile, and 44.7% on desktop. `type` is used with 37.6% of `picture` elements on mobile, and 38.5% of `picture` elements on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=1613173002&format=interactive", sheets_gid="2031063502", sql_file="picture_switching.sql"